 Greek Mythology had number 12 as a sacred number and its all over the place, without even sporting a duodecimal system.
 12 Gods in Olympus (although not only 12 supernatural beings dwelt there), 12 hours in a day - 12 hours in a night, 12 labours of Hercules, 12 months in a year, and many more.
 Especially the latter seems to have been forced to be 12; a month, as its name suggests, is a full circle of the moon (29.5 days), however the ancient Greek calendar had 365 days.
 Their chosen system was to have twelve months alternating between 29 and 30 and have an extra 11 days not assigned to any month so they would remain 12.
 The same number was sacred in Egypt and probably originated from Mesopotamia.11 and 12 are special words in Greek, not resembling the format of other numbers in the teen region.
 The same is true in Germanic languages and possibly other languages of the Indoeuropean family.

 40 appears in The Old Testament quite a bit.
 (So do 7 and 12, but they also show up frequently in other works from that time...)
-Examples include Noah's Flood (it rained for 40 days and 40 nights) and the Exodus (which lasted 40 years).
+Examples include Noah's Flood (it rained for 40 days and 40 nights), the Exodus (which lasted 40 years), and the amount of time Moses spent on Mt.
+Sinai (40 days and 40 nights).
 It also pops up in the New Testament, when Jesus fasts for 40 days and is tempted by Satan.

 7 tends to represent an endless or uncountable amount.